 Difficulty Swallowing (Dysphagia)

-Having a sore throat, hoarse voice, or the sensation of a lump in your throat are all common symptoms of acid reflux.
-Acid reflux is present in as many as 50 percent of all patients with voice problems.
+According to the NYU Langone Medical Center, acid reflux is present in as many as half of all patients with voice problems.

-Some adults and most children under age 12 with GERD don't experience the most common symptom of acid reflux: heartburn.
-Instead, they may have a dry cough.
-Adults may also experience the sensation of having a lump in the throat or feeling like they need to repeatedly cough or clear their throat.
+Dry cough is a common symptom of reflux in children.
+Adults may also experience the sensation of having a lump in the throat.
+They may feel like they need to repeatedly cough or clear their throat.